knative/docs/docs/eventing/metrics.md

 | event_dispatch_latencies | The time spent dispatching an event from a in-memory Channel | Histogram | container_name<br>event_type<br>namespace_name=<br>response_code<br>response_code_class<br>unique_name | Milliseconds | Stable

-Note: A number of metrics eg. controller, Go runtime and others are omitted here as they are common across most components.
-For more about these metrics check the [Serving metrics API section](../serving/metrics/).
+**NOTE:** A number of metrics eg. controller, Go runtime and others are omitted here as they are common across most components.
+For more about these metrics check the [Serving metrics API section](../serving/metrics.md#controller).